opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 To ensure a smooth synchronization process between QGIS, QField and QFieldCloud, follow these recommendations.

-**1. Centralized Data Storage - Add all data in the same folder as your .qgs profject file**
+### 1. Centralized Data Storage - Add all data in the same folder as your .qgs project file

 Before uploading your project, ensure all relevant data sources (GeoPackages, rasters, etc.) are located in the same directory as your project file (`.qgs/.qgz`) or in a subdirectory (e.g., `./data`, `./assets`).
 If files are spread across different drives or folders on your computer, QFieldSync and QFieldCloud may fail to package them correctly for the mobile device.

-**2. Managing Unique IDs - Add a unique ID to your layers**
+### 2. Managing Unique IDs - Add a unique ID to your layers

 When multiple users collect data offline simultaneously, standard auto-incrementing IDs (1, 2, 3...) will result in conflict errors when applying the deltas changes data on QFieldCloud.